WCSCourses/NGS_Bio_Africa/Modules/Module_8_RNA_Seq_Bacteria/practical/README.md

 ```

 ## 4.1.
 Exploratory Visualization

-**Transform data for visualization**
+**Transform data for visualization:**
-The `rlog` transformation provides functionality for visualization and clustering:
+The `rlog` transformation provides functionality for visualization and clustering.
 ```
 rldTxi <- rlog(ddsTxi, blind = FALSE)
 ```

 **Plot principal component analysis (PCA):**
 The PCA plot allow us to assess the similarities and differences between the study samples in order to determine if the data fit our expectation compared to the experimental design.
 This is a good quality control check to use to ensure that we did not introduce any errors during sample processing, sequencing and primary data analysis steps.
 ```
 plotPCA(rldTxi, intgroup = c("phenotype"))
 ```

 ## 4.2.
 Result Generation and Exploration
 **Get summary of differentially expression results:**
 The results function of `DESeq2` is used to get the the results of the `DESeq` function ranked by metrics to use to determine which genes are significantly differentially expressed.
 ```
 summary(results(ddsTxi))
 ```

 **Apply LFC threshold and adjusted p-value cutoffs to get significantly differentially expressed genes:**
 A significance threshold (`FDR`, or `alpha`) and `log2FC` threshold can be passed to the results function to filter non-signficant differentially expressed genes.
 ```
 resTxi <- results(ddsTxi, alpha=0.05, lfcThreshold=0.5,altHypothesis="greaterAbs")
 summary(resTxi)